locnnil/workshop/docs/index.rst

 Project and community
 ---------------------

-|project_markup| is an emergent project
+|ws_markup| is an emergent project
 within the Enterprise Engineering department here at Canonical;
 `SDKcraft`_
 is a sibling project,
-aimed at publishers who create and distribute SDKs for |project_markup|.
+aimed at publishers who create and distribute SDKs for |ws_markup|.

-At its core, |project_markup| builds upon Canonical's mature tech.
+At its core, |ws_markup| builds upon Canonical's mature tech.
 It uses `LXD`_ as the underlying container technology;
 it also follows the tooling paradigm exemplified by `Snap <https://snapcraft.io/docs/>`_